henryju/shipit2018-sonarcloud-android/README_TEST.md

 ## Features

+Instantly know if your project is GO/NO-GO.
 SonarCloud TrackIT provides you with the following data points for each tracked project:

  * Quality Gate
  * Bugs Grade